D3h4n/Koala-Bot-2/README.md

 ## Description

 This project builds on the knowledge gained from [Koala Bot](https://github.com/D3h4n/Koala-Bot) and seeks to improve the software design aspects of the project.

 ## Goals

 - Good Design
   - This project should reflect the good design practices that I've learned since starting Koala Bot.
   - It should be easily maintainable and extendable
   - Core logic should be decoupled from 3rd party packages to reduce to impact of rapidly changing APIs/Interfaces and improve testability.
   - Logic should be broken up in to distinct and disjoint modules for each specific concern.
 - Test Driven Development
   - This project should be driven by good test practices and good tests.
 - DevOps
   - This project should employ the DevOps strategies that I've learned, to support the development and deployment process.
   - Continuous Integration/Continuous Deployment.
 - Focussed
   - Koala Bot 2 should prioritize useful functionality over being flashy and cool (R.I.P. random commands that I added for no reason :sob:).

 ## Planned Commands

+### Misc

+1. Echo - Repeat a given message
+2. Choose - Choose a random option
+2. Yeet - Yeet chatters from one voice channel to another

 ### Music